 This leaflet is designed to help you make an informed choice about whether to have the COVID-19 vaccine in pregnancy if it is offered to you.
-At present, the COVID-19 vaccine is being offered to pregnant women with certain medical conditions and to health and social care workers.
+At present, the COVID-19 vaccine is being offered to pregnant women at the same time as the rest of the population, based on age and clinical risk.
 We know that vaccines are effective in preventing COVID-19.
 Some pregnant women may become seriously unwell with COVID-19 infection, particularly in the later stages of pregnancy.
 There are limited data on the safety of COVID-19 vaccines in pregnancy, but there is no evidence that the vaccines can cause harm to you or your baby.